starknetfndn/defispring/backend/README.md

 ### Endpoints

 Each endpoint is in file _endpoints.rs_.
-A lot of OpenAPI documentation is associated with each endpoint.
+OpenAPI documentation is associated with each endpoint.

 Each endpoint prepares the parameters and calls another function _get_raw_xxx_ in file _processor.rs_.
 These functions basically just retrieve all of the data from memory, filter it based on parameters and return it.

-The endpoints are documented also, with OpenAPI documentation, at TODO.

 ## Notes